Penguins

 As he prepares to suit up for a handful of NHL contests, Ponomarev is simultaneously excited about rejoining Wilkes-Barre/Scranton, which has six games remaining before the postseason.

 “I’m really happy about my season,” Ponomarev said.
-“Personally, me, and people outside can see what improvement I did there.
+“Personally, me and people outside can see what improvement I did there.
 I’m really happy with where I am right now to get into the (Calder Cup) playoffs because it’s probably why we play in hockey.

 “We don’t just want to win the regular season, we want to win the cup in every league.
-It doesn’t matter where — it’s the same importance as the Stanley Cup and hard to win as any cup in any other sport.”
+It doesn’t matter where.
+It’s the same importance as the Stanley Cup and hard to win as any cup in any other sport.”

 After helping the NHL Penguins complete their campaign, the services of Bemstrom, Ponomarev and Puustinen will be welcomed back in Wilkes-Barre/Scranton.